Stimson Doctrine

 The Stimson Doctrine is the policy of nonrecognition of states created as a result of a war of aggression.
 The policy was implemented by the United States government, enunciated in a note of January 7, 1932, to the Empire of Japan and the Republic of China, of nonrecognition of international territorial changes imposed by force.
 The doctrine was an application of the principle of ex injuria jus non oritur.
-Since the entry into force of the United Nations Charter, international law scholars have argued that states are under a legal obligation not to recognize annexations as legitimate, but this view is controversial and not supported by consistent state practice.
+Since the entry into force of the United Nations Charter, international law scholars have argued that states are under a legal obligation not to recognize annexations as legitimate, however, unless a Security Council resolution mandates non-recognition, this view has since become controversial on charges of inconsistent application of the duty.

-A CIA map of European USSR with the statement: The United States Government has not recognized the incorporation of Estonia, Latvia and Lithuania into the Soviet Union.